frederic-perez/AmE-dictionary/data/idioms.md

 __circle the drain__ :two: To be in a state of severe deterioration such that one is approaching inevitable ruin, failure, or death.
 Usually used in the continuous form. _The company’s closure was inevitable, as it has been circling the drain for the last six months._ _Once you’re circling the drain, it’s easy to slip down it._
 __cisgender__
 __clam__ _n_ :three: __1__ A dollar.
 (Underworld.) _You got a couple of clams I can bum for a little bottle?_
-__clap back__ __1__ _v_ To respond to an insult or criticism, sometimes in a vengeful manner. _Microsoft is clapping back, removing Twitter from its advertising network._ _She calmly clapped back at critics by asserting that her weight is none of their business._ _I’m not proud of it, but I did clap back at the girl who stole my boyfriend by starting a vicious rumor about her._ __2__ _n_ A response to an insult or criticism, sometimes in a vengeful manner. _I’m not great at the clap back because I get easily flustered by criticism._
+__clap back__ :dart::two: __1__ _v_ To respond to an insult or criticism, sometimes in a vengeful manner. _Microsoft is clapping back, removing Twitter from its advertising network._ _She calmly clapped back at critics by asserting that her weight is none of their business._ _I’m not proud of it, but I did clap back at the girl who stole my boyfriend by starting a vicious rumor about her._ _OpenAI claps back at The NYT._ __2__ _n_ A response to an insult or criticism, sometimes in a vengeful manner. _I’m not great at the clap back because I get easily flustered by criticism._
 __classy__
 __clean (one’s) plate (up)__ To eat all of the food that is on one’s plate.
 __clean house__ To eliminate or discard what is undesirable: _The scandal forced the company to clean house._